MR4- Maquila Región 4 (2010 / 2013)

 MR4 is a performative intervention in the labour landscape of marginal areas of Mexico.
 For the MR4 project, “Maquilas” are re-imagined in the tradition of critical work by Fusco, Barrios, Arce, Werthein and other artist-activists.
 Maquilas are border town factories in which Mexico provides raw materials and cheap labour, mostly women, and the US provides management and ownership.

-Once a piece is finished, the worker embroiders on it a unique BiDi code (similar to a QR Code).
-As the BiDi is decoded, typically by a consumer with a smart phone, a web page appears which renders visibility to the process of production: name of the worker, location, date and duration of the work session and salary received.
+Once a piece is finished, the worker embroiders on it a unique QR code.
+As the QR is decoded, typically by a consumer with a smart phone, a web page appears which renders visibility to the process of production: name of the worker, location, date and duration of the work session and salary received.